Generic Name: chlorothiazide sodium

 Directions for Reconstitution

 Use aseptic technique.
-Because chlorothiazide sodium for injection contains no preservative, a fresh solution should be prepared immediately prior to each administration, and the unused portion should be discarded.
+Because Chlorothiazide Sodium for Injection, USP contains no preservative, a fresh solution should be prepared immediately prior to each administration, and the unused portion should be discarded.

 Add 18 mL of Sterile Water for Injection to the vial to form an isotonic solution for intravenous injection.
 Never add less than 18 mL.
-When reconstituted with 18 mL of Sterile Water, the final concentration of intravenous chlorothiazide sodium is 28 mg/mL.
+When reconstituted with 18 mL of Sterile Water, the final concentration of Chlorothiazide Sodium for Injection, USP is 28 mg per mL.
 The reconstituted solution is clear and essentially free from visible particles.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to use whenever solution and container permit.
 The solution is compatible with dextrose or sodium chloride solutions for intravenous infusion.
 Avoid simultaneous administration of solutions of chlorothiazide with whole blood or its derivatives.

 chlorothiazide sodium injection, powder, lyophilized, for solution